fbpx

 Substances

 Substances like alcohol and other recreational drugs should be stopped for some time before attending an ayahuasca retreat.
-The same applies to most psychiatric drugs which can interact with ayahuasca in detrimental ways.
-Additionally, its important to be mindful of what supplements one is taking in the days or weeks leading to an ayahuasca retreat as they can influence ones biochemistry, which in turn can influence the way in which ayahuasca effects you.
+The same applies to most psychiatric drugs, which can interact with ayahuasca in detrimental ways.
+Additionally, it’s important to be mindful of what supplements one is taking in the days or weeks leading to an ayahuasca retreat, as they can influence one’s biochemistry, which in turn can influence the way in which ayahuasca affects you.
 The following table is to give you an idea of what substances to avoid and which are okay:

-It is extremely important that one stops taking certain psychiatric medications before attending an ayahuasca retreat as some medications can have dangerous and even fatal interactions with ayahuasca.
+It is extremely important that one stop taking certain psychiatric medications before attending an ayahuasca retreat, as some medications can have dangerous and even fatal interactions with ayahuasca.
 For example, most commonly prescribed antidepressants can produce extremely dangerous interactions with ayahuasca.
-The following medications should be stopped for before attending an ayahuasca retreat.
+The following medications should be stopped before attending an ayahuasca retreat.

-Some medications such as antidepressants including SSRI, SNRI and MAOI antidepressants need to be stopped completely for at least a month before attending an ayahuasca retreat.
+Some medications, such as antidepressants, including SSRIs, SNRIs, and MAOIs, need to be stopped completely for at least a month before attending an ayahuasca retreat.
 Combining these meditations with ayahuasca can cause a potentially fatal condition called serotonin syndrome.
-Other types of medication such as benzodiazepines are safe to take with ayahuasca, but will inhibit the ayahuascas ability to work through you.
-For plant dietas, any medication one is taking could potentially inhibit the ability of the plants to enter and work with you, and could also trigger detrimental and dangerous reactions with the plants so it is highly advisable to be clear of all medications, especially psychiatric medications before undergoing this journey.
-There are of course exceptions to this, there are situations where stopping the medication can cause serious, even life threatening problems.
-In cases where the benefits of staying on the medication greatly outweighs the potential problems, then it is better to stay on the medication.
+Other types of medication, such as benzodiazepines, are safe to take with ayahuasca but will inhibit the ayahuasca’s ability to work through you.
+For plant dietas, any medication one is taking could potentially inhibit the ability of the plants to enter and work with you and could also trigger detrimental and dangerous reactions with the plants, so it is highly advisable to be clear of all medications, especially psychiatric medications, before undergoing this journey.
+There are, of course, exceptions to this; there are situations where stopping the medication can cause serious, even life-threatening problems.
+In cases where the benefits of staying on the medication greatly outweigh the potential problems, then it is better to stay on the medication.

 The following link contains comprehensive advice about medications and foods to avoid prior to taking ayahuasca.
 It’s important that you read it in full prior to joining us for a retreat.